UDL-informed Representation

-Digital spaces are uniquely equipped to support all differently-abled learners by offering multiple means of representation.
+Digital spaces are uniquely equipped to support all learners with different abilities by offering multiple means of representation – contents displays and participation options).
+How can we organize learning activities in digital spaces, inviting and harnessing the diverse perspectives and identities of learners?
 How can we use digital functionalities to ensure learning accessibility to broad audiences?
-How can we organize learning activities in digital spaces, inviting and harnessing the diverse perspectives and identities of learners?

 People illustrations by Storyset